siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Topology and Discreteness.md

 Specific spectral laws require additional geometry and come later.
 The present step is narrower and stronger: quantization begins as closure.

+Once a bounded toroidal mode exists, those same winding classes already supply the first data of an effective string description: a closed one-dimensional support, integer winding numbers, and periodic mode labels.
+Appendix 217 makes that reduction explicit and derives the corresponding line tension, inertial density, and discrete closed-mode spectrum directly from Maxwellian transport.